Simon-TPL/The-Profit-Idea/README.md

 # The-Profit-Idea
-a quick check to see what digital product you could sell if you dont have an idea yet.
+Find out what digital product you should sell.